Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Wokingham and are not the council.
 About us

-The Children's Services Overview and Scrutiny Committee of Wokingham Council met on Wednesday 18 March 2026 to discuss a range of critical updates concerning the borough's children and young people.
-Key topics included the ongoing reform of children's social care, the ambitious Best Start in Life strategy, and detailed updates on education, SEND provision, school place planning, and skills development.
-The committee also received a presentation from the Youth Council, highlighting their impactful activities and contributions.
+The Children's Services Overview and Scrutiny Committee of Wokingham Council met on Wednesday 18 March 2026 to discuss a range of important updates and plans concerning children's services.
+Key topics included an update on social care reforms, the Best Start in Life delivery plan, the Youth Council's activities, education and SEND performance, school place planning, and the development of a Skills and Employment Strategy.

 Social Care Update